OPENING FENWAY PARK WITH STYLE: The 1912 World Champion Red Sox

 - E-book: Click here to purchase OPENING FENWAY PARK WITH STYLE for $6.99 from the SABR Store.
 Available in PDF, Kindle/MOBI and EPUB formats.

-- Paperback: Get the paperback edition of OPENING FENWAY PARK WITH STYLE for the retail price of $19.95 (plus shipping) from Createspace.com.
+- Paperback: Get the paperback edition of OPENING FENWAY PARK WITH STYLE from the SABR Store ($30.99 includes shipping/tax).

 About the SABR Digital Library